Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we introduce \name, the most comprehensive heterogeneous long-tailed learning benchmark with 13 state-of-the-art algorithms and 6 evaluation metrics on 14 real-world benchmark datasets across 4 tasks from 3 domains.
+In this paper, we introduce \fname, the most comprehensive heterogeneous long-tailed learning benchmark with 18 state-of-the-art algorithms and 10 evaluation metrics on 17 real-world benchmark datasets across 6 tasks and 4 data modalities.
 Based on the analyses of three pivotal angles, we gain valuable insights into the characterization of data long-tailedness, the data complexity of various domains, and the heterogeneity of emerging tasks.
-We release our benchmark and evaluations at~\url{https://github.com/SSSKJ/HeroLT}.
+Our benchmark and evaluations are released at~\url{https://github.com/SSSKJ/HeroLT}.

-On top of them, we suggest intellectual challenges and promising research directions in long-tailed learning: (C1) Theoretic Challenge: Current work lacks sufficient theoretical tools for analyzing long-tailed models, such as their generalization performance.
-(C2) Algorithmic Challenge: Existing research typically focuses on one task in one domain, while there is a trend to consider multiple forms of input data (\eg, text and images) by multi-modal learning~\cite{guo2019deep, baltruvsaitis2018multimodal, zhang2020multimodal}, or to solve multiple learning tasks (\eg, segmentation and classification) by multi-task learning~\cite{ruder2017overview, crawshaw2020multi}.
-(C3) Application Challenge: In open environments, many datasets exhibit long-tailed distributions.
+On top of them, we suggest intellectual challenges and promising research directions in long-tailed learning: \textbf{(C1)} Theoretic Challenge: Current work lacks sufficient theoretical tools for analyzing long-tailed models like their generalization performance. \textbf{(C2)} Algorithmic Challenge: Existing research typically focuses on one task in one domain, while there is a trend to consider multiple forms of input data (\eg, text and images) by multi-modal learning~\cite{guo2019deep, baltruvsaitis2018multimodal, zhang2020multimodal}, or to solve multiple learning tasks (\eg, segmentation and classification) by multi-task learning~\cite{ruder2017overview, crawshaw2020multi}. \textbf{(C3)} Application Challenge: In open environments, many datasets exhibit long-tailed distributions.
 However, long-tailed problems in domains like antibiotic resistance genes~\cite{arango2018deeparg, li2021hmd} receive insufficient attention.

+\begin{ack} We thank the anonymous reviewers for their constructive comments.
+This work is supported by the National Science Foundation under Award No. IIS-2339989 and No. 2406439, DARPA under contract No. HR00112490370 and No. HR001124S0013, DHS CINA, Amazon-Virginia Tech Initiative for Efficient and Robust Machine Learning, Cisco, 4-VA, Commonwealth Cyber Initiative, and Virginia Tech.
+The views and conclusions are those of the authors and should not be interpreted as representing the official policies of the funding agencies or the government. \end{ack}